jrwhite17/DevOpsAssignment2/README.md

 Description: This test executes the CloudFormation Jenkins template and evaluates how long the Jenkins deployment/configuration takes.

 * Clone the github repository and execute the following python2 script, "CloudFormationTest.py".
+* Open script in a text editor and type in appropriate values for the CloudFormation template.

 Note: Here is an example of how you execute the automated test:
 ```